 As proposed, Regulations 18360.1, 18360.2 and 18360.3 will expand and adjust the Commission's Streamline Settlement and Warning Letter Programs.
 These changes are in response to the Commission's request when it approved the new program at the January 17, 2019 Commission Meeting that the Enforcement Division reevaluate the Streamline Program after it had been in effect about a year.
-Since the adoption of the current program, the Enforcement Chief has approved approximately 329 Streamline cases.
+Since the adoption of the current program through June 2020, the Enforcement Chief has approved approximately 329 Streamline cases.
 In contrast, the Commission has been presented approximately 113 mainline stipulations (not including defaults) during this time, which is about 34% of all cases.
 Prior to that time, the percentage of mainline cases presented to the Commission under the previous program was 23%.
-The change in the percentage of cases can be attributed to certain criteria being stricter than the previous program.
+The increase in the percentage of cases can be attributed to certain criteria being stricter than the previous program.
 Instead of loosening these criteria, staff instead recommends the Commission adopt a second tier to the Streamline Program to capture this activity with some minor changes to the existing program.
-This second-tier idea was presented at the May 7, 2020 Law and Policy Committee meeting and received the support of its members.
+This second-tier idea was presented at the May, October and December 2020 Law and Policy Committee meetings as well as at the July 24, 2020 Commission meeting and received support.